MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

 Before you can create push notification  you need have access to an app and have the record ID if you're creating a notificatin for a form.

-## Step 1: Create an app
+Create an app

 You need have **Contributor** permission for a model-driven app or canvas app.
 If you don't have an app, you can create one.
 For information, see:

 - [Create a model-drive app](https://docs.microsoft.com/powerapps/maker/model-driven-apps/build-first-model-driven-app#create-your-model-driven-app)
 - [Create a canvas app](https://docs.microsoft.com/powerapps/maker/canvas-apps/get-started-test-drive)

-## Step 2: Create a notification from a flow
+## Create a notification from a flow

 When you trigger a push notification from a flow, you can send the notification to only one user or security group at a time.